Derecho/RSLife/README.md

 ## Usage
 You will be promted to choose an interval and a file to read a grid from.
-By not supplying a filename a random grid will be generated at size you choose.
+By not supplying a filename a random grid will be generated for you at a size you choose.